JaPCarriel/DC-Machine/README.md

-# Simple DC-Machine Project using Matlab
+# Simple DC-Machine Project using Matlab - Simulink and Scilab

 ## Specified parameters: